-Why is the probability for a pure electronic excitation. $(v'' = 0 \rightarrow v' = 0)$ in the molecule shown in Figure 1.9a and c the highest whereas for the other molecules an excitation into the third vibrational state of S_1 ($v'' = 0 \rightarrow v' = 2$) apparently has the highest probability?
-This can be rationalized by the so-called Franck-Condon principle.
-Since the time-scale of excitation of the light electrons into a higher electronic state is far shorter than the vibrational motions of the heavier nuclei, the molecular geometry remains constant during the excitation process (vertical transitions in Figure 1.9).
-In the first molecule (Figure 1.9a and c) the equilibrium positions of the atoms in the excited state, S1, are very similar to those in the S0 state.
-As a consequence, no vibrations are induced by the electronic transition, $S_0 \rightarrow S_1$, and the molecule is preferentially excited into the vibrational ground state of the S1 state.
+The convention is to define the number of the vibrational quantum states of molecules in the electronic ground state, So, by v', whereas the corresponding number for vibrational quantum states of the excited state, $S_1$ , is defined by v'.

+induced by the electronic transition, $S_0 \rightarrow S_1$ , and the molecule is preferentially excited into the vibrational ground state of the S1 state.
 In the absorption spectrum the band corresponding to this transition dominates.
-In the other molecule, however, the equilibrium positions of the nuclei in the S1 state are shifted towards longer inter nuclei distances (Figure 1.9d).
-This situation often applies simply because excited states usually have more anti-bonding character (e.g. Figures 1.2-1.4) and, therefore, the equilibrium distances of the nuclei are longer.
+In the other molecule, however, the equilibrium positions of the nuclei in the S1 state are shifted towards longer internuclei distances (Figure 1.10d).
+This situation often applies simply because excited states usually have more antibonding character (Figures 1.3-1.5) and, therefore, the equilibrium distances of the nuclei are longer.
 Because the nuclei are heavier than the electrons, they can change their position very little during the excitation of an electron.
-As a consequence, the vibrational state observed after this transition is the most probable, in which the nuclear geometry has a high probability of being the same or similar to the nuclear geometry in the ground state, S_0 , $\nu'' = 0$.
-For the molecule in Figure 1.9b and d the third vibrational state ($\nu' = 2$)4) of the S1 state has the largest overlap of its vibrational probability distribution with the vibrational probability distribution in the ground state, or to be more quantitative the nuclear overlap integral:
+As a consequence, the vibrational state observed after this transition is the most probable, in which the nuclear geometry can remain the same or similar to the nuclear geometry in the ground state, S0, v''=0.
+For the molecule in Figure 1.10b and d the third vibrational state (v'=2) of the S1 state has a very large overlap of its vibrational probability distribution with the vibrational probability distribution in the ground state, or to be more quantitative the nuclear overlap integral is the largest for this transition.
+Here $\chi{\nu''}(r)$ describes the vibrational wave function of the vibrational ground state (v'' = 0) in the S0 state and $\chi{v'}(r)$ the vibrational wave functions in the S1 state.
+Integrals described by (1.7) are called Franck-Condon integrals.
+In the absorption spectrum the relative magnitudes of the vibrational bands are proportional to the square of the corresponding Franck-Condon integrals:

-$$\int \chi{\nu''}(r)\chi{\nu'}(r)\mathrm{d}V \tag{1.7}$$
+$$\int \chi{V'}(r)\chi{V}(r)\mathrm{d}V \tag{1.7}$$